Developmental Dysplasia of the Hip

 If the defect persists past the age of 6 months, surgery to fix the hip in the normal position is usually needed.

-The use of triple diapers (an older treatment) or padded diapers is no longer recommended.
+The use of double or triple diapers or padded diapers is not effective and should not be done.

 quizzes_lightbulb_red